 It’s not always about what you do but choosing to do it differently.

 Over time we all develop our own bag of tricks, and the list becomes very personal.
 The choices not only fit ourselves but our stages in life and current circumstances.
 Someone going through a crisis might fill this well very differently than he/she would’ve just a few months earlier.

 When we commit to self-care, we begin to intuit what that means for us.
 What do I really need in a day?
 It can be a transformative question.

-More than anything, self-care as I see it is less than a list of behaviors and more a mindset that you’re going to do what serves you rather than what upholds the typical routine and others’ infinite expectations.
+Self-care, as I see it anyway, may be less a list of behaviors and more a mindset that you’re going to do what serves you rather than uphold the monolith of the typical routine and others’ infinite expectations.
 If that sounds selfish, I’d offer you the seeming irony that when we let go of the obligation to react to others’ expectations, we can actually be more present to their needs as well as our own.
 We’re off the manic carousel and standing on solid ground.
 It’s a much better vantage point from which to perceive, act, and relate in life.
 When we take care of ourselves we slough off less stress and projection onto other people.
 The impact is easy to underestimate.